interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 6. creates a quote on the sender's account
 7. requests a grant to create (and read) an outgoing payment on the sender's account

 Note that you have to go through an interaction flow by clicking on the `redirect` link in the grant request response.
 Copy the `interaction_ref` from the url query parameters after clicking "Continue" in the interaction flow.
+More information about the interaction flow can be found [here](/concepts/open-payments/grant-interaction).

 8. continues the grant request (after inserting the `interact_ref` in the body)
 9. creates an outgoing payment on the sender's account
 10. fetches the outgoing payment on the sender's account

-Note that one has to go through the interaction flow after requesting a grant for an outgoing payment.
-More information about the interaction flow can be found [here](/concepts/open-payments/grant-interaction).

 #### Admin UI